xmos/xcore_iot/doc/programming_guide/tutorials/freertos/examples/l2_cache.rst

 Building the firmware
 =====================

-Run the following commands in the xcore_sdk root folder to build the firmware:
+Run the following commands in the xcore_iot root folder to build the firmware:

 .. code-block:: console